Conducting a redundancy or restructure exercise fairly, safely and objectively.

 It is of the utmost importance that employers start thinking about redundancies and restructures early and implement sufficient planning to reduce the consequences.
 Often employers make the mistake of pushing redundancies through too rapidly.
 The employer is open to several claims if the redundancy dismissal is not carried out fairly including:

 - a claim for a protective award

-- unfair dismissal for qualifying employees with two years continuous service.
-There are also certain categories of automatically unfair dismissal which do not require two years continuous service.
+- unfair dismissal for qualifying employees with two years of continuous service.
+There are also certain categories of automatically unfair dismissal which do not require two years of continuous service.

 - discrimination – if the selection procedure has been tainted by discrimination, an employee may also claim discrimination on grounds of sex, marital status, race, disability, sexual orientation, or religion or belief

 - breach of the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000 or the Fixed-term Workers (Prevention of Less Favourable Treatment) Regulations 2002.

 As well as providing legal advice on any aspect of redundancy or restructure, our Employment Law and HR Adviser team includes HR practitioners who can come in and implement appropriate redundancy processes for you, leaving you free to run your business.

 Our HR practitioners are trained to understand the important HR issues and to make sure all redundancy and restructure procedures are compliant from an employment law perspective – giving you the peace of mind that if any disputes arise you will be in the best position to deal with them.